Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Programming Model

-In this work, we target a broad class of mesh-based problems where \emph{the objective function decomposes into a sum of local energy terms}.
-These problems are common in simulation, optimization, and geometric data processing and share a key property: the objective is \emph{partially separable}~\cite{Nocedal:2006:NO}, meaning it can be expressed as a sum of functions, each depending only on a small subset of the variables.
+We target mesh-based problems in which the objective decomposes into a sum of \emph{local} functions defined over mesh elements.
+Such problems arise in simulation, optimization, and geometric data processing, where energies, constraints, or residuals are associated with vertices, edges, faces, or small neighborhoods thereof.
+A key property of these problems is that they are \emph{partially separable}~\cite{Nocedal:2006:NO}, i.e., each local term depends only on a small subset of the global degrees of freedom.